damphyr/gaudi/doc/ASPIRATIONS.md

 # A List of Whishes

 "In theory, there is no difference between theory and praxis.
 In praxis, there is"

-Consider the following aphorisms as the theory.
+Consider the following aphorisms as the theory the design of gaudi is based upon.

 ## Just the Repository

 * I will be able to recreate my software with just the repository
 * I will be able to recreate my software development environment with just the repository
 * I will be able to run my software with just the repository
 * I will be able to test my software with just the repository